bloominstituteoftechnology/UI-III-Flexbox/README.md

+## A project challenge 3 for Lambda, using Flex.
+### There are Three html files, One uses Flex, second uses Flex and position and the third one as extra uses Boostrap.

 # User Interface Project II: Great Idea Web Page With Flexbox

 Now that you have experienced building a layout using `inline-block`.
 Lets revisit the same HTML structure and refactor our first page with flexbox.
 If you didn't finish yesterday's assignment, just start from scratch.